Skip to product information

 Three court figures.
 A golden road.
 The only Bijin-ga in the collection.

-In a contemporary European interior the Kin-michi Bijin is the most narratively rich piece in the Woven Dynasty collection — the one that rewards extended looking, that carries a story rather than a motif.
-The deep gold and rusted orange palette works with dark walnut, aged bronze, terracotta plaster, warm ivory and the full range of interiors furnished in the warm, considered materials that serious collectors favour.
-It belongs in a principal room where it will be seen every day and will not be the same piece twice.
+The Kin-michi Bijin is the most narratively rich piece in the collection — the one that rewards extended looking, that carries a story rather than a motif.
+The deep gold and rusted orange palette works with dark walnut, aged bronze, terracotta plaster, warm ivory and the full range of interiors furnished in considered warm materials.
+It belongs in a principal room where it will be seen every day and will not be the same piece twice — the drawing room of a private residence, the entrance of a fine restaurant, the gallery space of a serious hotel.

 View full details